 1 tablespoon rice vinegar

 1 teaspoon chopped ginger

-Combine remaining ingredients in a small saucepan; Heat over medium and stir until smooth.
+Combine remaining ingredients in a small saucepan or in whatever you used to dry cook the noodles; Heat over medium and stir until smooth.
 Pour over noodles and onions and toss.

 Makes two large servings